DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
-key | string | A string used to unique identify table column. type | string | Specifies the table column type.
-Defines a cell template used to render a column. columnId? | number &#124; string  | Specifies the associated user data column id. column? | [Column](#column) | Specifies the associated user data column. width? | number | Specifies the table column width.
+key | string | A unique identifier of the table column. type | string | Specifies the table column type.
+The specified value affects which cell template is used to render the column. columnId? | number &#124; string  | Specifies the ID of the associated user data column. column? | [Column](#column) | Specifies the associated user data column. width? | number | Specifies the table column width.